House prepares contempt of Congress resolution for Hunter Biden

 After the Judiciary Committee votes on the resolution, it must be weighed before the full House.

-Biden attorney Abbe Lowell in a statement on Friday accused the Republican committee chairs of continuing “to play politics by seeking an unprecedented contempt motion against someone who has from the first request offered to answer all their proper questions.
+Biden attorney Abbe Lowell issued a statement Friday accusing the Republican committee chairs of continuing “to play politics by seeking an unprecedented contempt motion against someone who has from the first request offered to answer all their proper questions.
 What are they afraid of?”

 While a public rebuke of a sitting president’s son in itself would be extraordinary, a contempt of Congress resolution largely serves as a recommendation to the Justice Department, which can choose whether to bring charges.